kumohakasemk9/zundabakagame/readme.md

   as external library directory.
 Configre your IDE to do it.
   In VisualStudio, please put `.lib` in each entries.
 - If your IDE supports makefile, makefile will do library importing automatically.
 - Turn off all warnings and code security checks, if there is no makefile support.
-- MSVC can not process code to establish variable length buffer on stack. and some code must be fixed.

 # Thanks
 - You